No passwords, No popups, No AI, No cost:

 attribution: John (Wiki ex-user Guinnog)

-When light hits the puddle, some of it bounces off the top of the oil, and some passes through the translucent oil layer and bounces off the top of the water (actually the bottom of the oil).
-As the reflected light comes back to your eyes, the portion that traveled through the oil and bounced off the water has traveled slightly further, so the two portions are out of phase and interfere.
-Depending on the exact thickness of the oil film at that point, the red (or orange, yellow, blue, indigo, or violet) wavelengths may be amplified or attenuated.
+When light hits the puddle, part bounces off the top of the oil, and part passes through the translucent oil layer and bounces off the top of the water (actually the bottom of the oil).
+As this reflected light comes back to your eyes, the portion that traveled through the oil and bounced off the water has traveled slightly further, so the two portions are out of phase and interfere.
+Depending on the exact thickness of the oil film at that point, the red, orange, yellow, blue, indigo, or violet wavelengths may be amplified or attenuated.

 I have the opposite problem: I'm looking for a way to increase iridescence, basically to get a 'soap bubble' kind of effect, in a clearcoat for a guitar.